 In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The District has only one type of item, which arises only under a modified accrual basis of accounting, which qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from one source: parcel fees.
+The District has two types of items, which arise only under a modified accrual basis of accounting, which qualifies for reporting in this category.
+Accordingly, the items, unavailable revenue, are reported only in the governmental funds balance sheet.
+The governmental funds report unavailable revenues from two sources: parcel fees and grant revenues.
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
 Parcel fees for the governmental fund types, which have been remitted within 60 days subsequent to the year end, are considered measurable and available and recognized as revenues.
 All other parcel fees are offset by deferred inflows of resources and, accordingly, have not been recorded as revenue.

-(k) New Accounting Standard Adopted
+(m) New Accounting Standard Adopted